 The roots of today’s conflicts still have an impenetrable, gory existence.
 The trees that bore them may be live, dead or dying – no matter – their roots are still watered by the blood of fighters and victims in a barbaric, daily ritual.

 Perhaps it’s true that we are born guilty, though I’d like to think not.
-Perhaps being born British is all the justification needed for someone to regard me as a prospective ally – or a fair target.
+Perhaps being born British [or in any other country] is all the justification needed for someone to regard me as a prospective ally – or a fair target.

 Innocent blood or guilty is (I’ll say through gritted teeth) another matter of perspective.
 Any blood will keep the roots of conflict alive.